Centennial Olympic Park

 Centennial Olympic Park is a 22 acre public park located in downtown Atlanta, Georgia, owned and operated by the Georgia World Congress Center Authority.
 It was built by the Atlanta Committee for the Olympic Games (ACOG) as part of the infrastructure improvements for the 1996 Summer Olympics.
-It plays host to millions of visitors a year and several events, including a summer popular music concert series (Wednesday WindDown) and an annual Independence Day concert and fireworks display.
+It plays host to millions of visitors a year and several events, including a summer popular music concert series (Wednesday WindDown), the annual SweetWater 420 Fest and an annual Independence Day concert and fireworks display.

 History

 The park property had previously been a variety of vacant lots and abandoned or run-down industrial buildings.
 ACOG's chief executive, Billy Payne, conceived the park both as a central gathering location for visitors and spectators during the Olympics and as a lasting legacy for the city.
 With the park being the showcase to the world during the Olympics, ACOG decided to hold a design competition to lay out and build the park.
 Landscape Architect EDAW, with the joint construction team of Beers/Russell, were selected to design and build the park by the Georgia World Congress Center Authority.

 Centennial Olympic Park was constructed in two phases.
 Phase I of construction was completed July 1996, just in time for 1996 Olympic Summer Games at a cost of US$28 million.
 During the Olympics, the park contained sponsor exhibits, hosted entertainment and medal presentations, and was a hotbed for pin trading.
 Phase II construction took place shortly after the Olympics were over and was completed during the following year, in 1998, at the cost of US$15 million.

 The celebrations in the park were marred by the July 27 bombing which killed two people (one from a heart attack) and injured 111 others.
 Security at the park and at all sporting venues was subsequently raised to include bag searches and metal detectors at all entrances.
 The bombing site is adjacent to the Park's "Centennial Tree".
 It was closed shortly after the Olympics for renovations, including installation of grass, until spring 1998.

 On March 14, 2008, the park sustained minor damage when a tornado tore through downtown Atlanta.
 Two of the 65 foot tall light towers were blown down.
 It was the first tornado to hit the downtown area since weather record keeping began in the 1880s.